-Flow volume loops are formed when a patient performs the spirometry maneuver, and a graph is plotted with the volume on x-axis and flow on the y-axis.
+Flow volume loops are formed when a patient performs the spirometry maneuver, and a graph is plotted with the volume on the x-axis and the flow on the y-axis.
 The expiratory limb is usually represented as positive.
-Initial one-third of the expiratory flow is effort dependant; the latter part is effort independent; hence the shape.
-The inspiratory limb is entirely effort dependent, and the curve is smooth (useful to identify the phase of respiration if not labeled).
+The initial one-third of the expiratory flow is effort dependant; the latter part is effort independent; hence the shape.
+The inspiratory limb is entirely effort dependent, and the curve is smooth (useful for identifying the phase of respiration if not labeled).

 In the obstructive pattern of the flow-volume loop, there is a decrease in the height of the y-axis, which represents decreased air flow.
 The volume remains normal or high (hyper-inflation).
 In the restrictive pattern, there is predominantly reduced volume, which is more prominent than the decrease in flow.

-It cannot measure RV or TLC.
-This is important to differentiate the cause of decreased VC in a patient suffering from COPD (obstructive lung disease).
+Spirometry cannot measure RV or TLC.
+It is important to differentiate the cause of decreased VC in a patient suffering from chronic obstructive pulmonary disease (COPD).
 In COPD, VC can be reduced in two scenarios:

-- If the patient has a superimposed restrictive lung disease
+- The patient has a superimposed restrictive lung disease.

 - The patient has significant hyper-inflation.

 These can be differentiated using lung volume measurement.
 The former will have a reduced TLC, while hyper-inflation will show increased TLC.
 Hence, a confirmation by lung volume studies is necessary.

-- Fixed airway obstruction: Constant limitation of flow during inspiration and expiration.
-Example: Stricture, goitre, stenosis
+- Fixed airway obstruction: constant limitation of flow during inspiration and expiration; for example: stricture, goiter, or stenosis

-- Variable extrathoracic obstruction: Reduction in flow is more during inspiration (airways tend to collapse during inspiration due to negative transmural pressure).
-Positive pressure in airway during expiration decreases obstruction to flow.
-Example: Vocal cord palsy, obstructive sleep apnea
+- Variable extrathoracic obstruction: Reduction in flow is greater during inspiration (airways tend to collapse during inspiration due to negative transmural pressure).
+Positive pressure in airway during expiration decreases obstruction.
+For example: vocal cord palsy, obstructive sleep apnea

-- Variable intrathoracic obstruction: Reduction in flow is more during expiration (high pleural pressure decreases airway diameter).
+- Variable intrathoracic obstruction: Reduction inflow is greater during expiration (high pleural pressure decreases airway diameter).
 During inspiration, lower pleural pressure around the airway tends to decrease obstruction.
-Example: Tracheomalacia, tumor of bronchus
+For example: tracheomalacia, tumor of bronchus

 Lung Volumes – RV, FRC, TLC

 Gas dilution technique

-N2 washout: Patient breathes 100% oxygen so that all nitrogen in lungs is washed out.
+N2 washout: Patient breathes 100% oxygen, so that all nitrogen in the lungs is washed out.
 The difference in nitrogen volume at initial exhaled concentration and final concentration gives the value of FRC.